Modifications Of County Treasurer Duties

 Treasurer's fees: The treasurer is required to charge and receive fees on all money received for town and city taxes.
-Current law also specifies that the fee for the collection of specific ownership taxes shall not be charged by the treasurer as the fee is charged when the specific ownership tax is collected by the authorized agent.
-Section 1 of the bill clarifies that the requirement to charge fees does not apply to the collection of specific ownership taxes.
+Current law also specifies that the fee for the collection of specific ownership taxes shall not be charged by the treasurer, as the fee is charged when the specific ownership tax is collected by the authorized agent.
+Section 1 of the act clarifies that the requirement to charge fees does not apply to the collection of specific ownership taxes.

 In addition, section 1 makes the fees that the treasurer is required to charge for research consistent with the fees charged pursuant to the "Colorado Open Records Act", and sections 1 and 14 make the fee charged for issuing an authentication of paid ad valorem taxes and a transportable manufactured home permit discretionary.

 Deputy treasurer: Current law authorizes a treasurer to appoint a deputy treasurer as necessary.
 Section 2 authorizes a treasurer to appoint a chief deputy and specifies that the chief deputy treasurer performs the duties of the treasurer if the treasurer is unable to perform such duties or if there is a vacancy in the treasurer's office.

 Receipts: Each treasurer is required to issue a receipt upon payment of any money to him or her.
 Sections 3 and 11 specify that if a person who has paid taxes wants a receipt for payment of taxes, the person shall request a receipt and the treasurer is required to issue such receipt upon request.

 Keeping a cash book: Current law requires each treasurer to keep a cash book with a record of every financial transaction in which the treasurer is involved.
 Section 4 repeals this requirement, as it is redundant to another statutory provision that requires each treasurer to keep a just and true account of the receipt and expenditure of all money that comes in or goes out of the treasurer's office.